 - Soil All fruit trees and berries do best in well-drained soil.
 If your soil is not ideal, you can add in Daltons Garden TimeTM Compost to help with drainage of the soil, and you can also raise the height of the fruit tree when planting to avoid pooling around the trunk.

 - Shelter Choosing a sheltered site is very important.
 Always try and select a warm, sheltered sunny position.
 Fruit trees only flower once a year and in a windy position, flowers can be blown off the tree.
 The end result is the fruit will not set, which means no crops!

 - Sun Fruit trees and berries need maximum sun for maximum ripening of fruit to enhance the flavour.
 Choose a site that gets at least six hours of sunshine a day.

 - Prepare the planting site by digging a hole twice as wide and as deep as the container the tree came in.

-- Add generous amounts of Daltons Premium Garden Mix or Daltons Garden TimeTM Planting Mix to the hole and mix in well.
+- Add generous amounts of Daltons Premium Garden Mix or Daltons Garden TimeTM Enriched Garden Mix to the hole and mix in well.